Backes scores winner as Blues tie series with Stars

 “We got this series tied back up,” Backes said.
 “Got one in their building, and now we need to go home and play solid hockey for 60 minutes and really start to establish our game.”

-St. Louis was 17 seconds into a power play resulting from an interference call on Antoine Roussel 10:41 into overtime.
+St. Louis were 17 seconds into a power play resulting from an interference call on Antoine Roussel 10:41 into overtime.

 “I don’t know (if the referee made the right call),” Roussel said.
 “They have a tough job.
 It’s not easy to be a ref out there.”